 - Development of new testing equipment in visual engineering and optics

 - In ophthalmology, new testing methods have been developed one after another such as optical coherence tomography.
 However, for the developer of testing equipment, it is difficult to examine the clinical content.
 In our field, students can receive guidance from the interdisciplinary supervisors with a variety of backgrounds, including clinical medicine and optical engineering.

-- Study of the brain function connected with the sense of vision
+- Study of the visual brain function

 Examples of Research Topics

 - Development of new orothoptic tests and training methods

 - Investigation of the pathological mechanisms of glaucoma

 - Research on early mechanisms of color vision